-Janette O’Toole is a specialist women’s health and pelvic floor physiotherapist.
+Janette O’Toole is a women’s health and pelvic floor physiotherapist.

 Dedicated to the assessment and management of women’s health and pelvic floor disorders, Janette is considered one of Sydney’s most experienced pelvic floor and women’s health physios.